KhaoulaElHattabi/Web_Scrapping/README.md

 # Web_Scrapping
- Web scrapping statically an e-commerce website "marocannonces" using Javascript and it library Jsoup to have a txt file as an output
+ Web scrapping statically *FOR EDUCATIONAL PURPOSE* an e-commerce website "marocannonces" using Javascript and it library Jsoup to have a txt file as an output